Sunlis/ONI-nerf-electrolyzer/README.md

 - holding items is now free, with *dispensing* items requiring power instead
 - get rid of the power input entirely

-## Smart Storage Bin &check;
+## Smart Storage Bin ✔️

-Problems:
+Weight plates are almost always a better option since they do not require power.
-- Weight plates are almost always a better option since they do not require power.
+Requiring refined metal is excessive for what these do

-    - remove power requirement.
+Changes:
-- Requiring refined metal is excessive for what these do
+* no longer requires power
-    - allow them to be built with metal ores
+* now built with metal ore

-## Algae Terrarium &check;
+## Algae Terrarium ✔️

 This is an interesting building that is held back primarily by its labor requirements and the fact that it never overpressurizes.